HarBatt/Language_Models/README.md

-# NLP Algorithms
+# Natural Language Algorithms

-This repo contains several explanations, implementations of SOTA NLP algorithms, and detailed descriptions of some of the basic NLP concepts.
+This repo contains several explanations, implementations of SOTA algorithms on text, and detailed descriptions of some of the basic language concepts.